NvyMax/markdown_cheatsheet/Markdown Cheatsheet.md

 ***BOTH*** or ___both___

+### Other Formatting

 #### Blockquotes

 >This is a quote
-> to link spaced paragraphs that are quoted put the greter than sign in the paragraph space line
+> to link spaced paragraphs that are quoted put the greater- than sign in the line space between paragraphs.
 >
 > ^ like that up there.

 #### Horizontal Rules

-underscores, hypens or asterisks can make horizontal lines
+use underscores, hypens or asterisks to make horizontal lines of separation

 3 = golden